Toby Neugebauer

-Toby R. Neugebauer is an American businessman and political donor based in the state of Texas.
+Toby Randolph Neugebauer is an American billionaire businessman and political donor based in the state of Texas.

-Early life
+Early life and education

 His father is Randy Neugebauer, a former member of the United States House of Representatives for Texas's 19th congressional district.
 He received a Bachelor of Business Administration in Finance from New York University.

 Career

 He was an investment banker at Kidder, Peabody & Co.'s Natural Resources Group.
 He later co-founded Windrock Capital.
 In 1998, together with S. Wil VanLoh, Jr., he co-founded Quantum Energy Partners, an energy private equity firm headquartered in Houston, Texas.
 He served as its managing director and now serves on its investment committee.
 The company invested heavily in the Barnett Shale, which is regulated by the Texas Commission on Environmental Quality.

 He served on the boards of Texoil, Crown Oil Partners, Parks & Luttrell Energy Partners and Aspect Energy.
 He also served as chairman of Linn Energy and was a co-founder of Legacy Reserves.
 He currently serves on the boards of Meritage Energy Partners, EnSight Energy Partners, Tri-C Energy, Rockford Energy Partners and TriQuest Energy Corp and QA Global GP; and is general partner of QR Energy.

 Neugebauer founded fintech company GloriFi.
-However, GloriFi had serious difficulties. and will shut down after laying off most of their employees.
+However, GloriFi had serious difficulties and shut down after laying off most of their employees.